Arranging Scenes In The Stripboard View

 Duplicated strips remain selected so you can move them to a new location easily.

-TIP: You can copy and move Day Markers right along with those scene strips if you want, they will behave consistently.
+TIP: You can copy and move Day Markers along with those scene strips if you want, they will behave consistently.

 Filtering Scenes By Character, Location Or Time Of Day.
 (New in v3.0)